-If you are not familiar with Linux, you will find the desktop that opens when your computer starts up to be similar to the Windows® or Mac® desktop.
-On the desktop you will see several icons.
-Using your mouse, click on the folder labeled "Sherline EMC Instructions" to open it.
-The instructions can also be found on the enclosed CD as well as at Sherline's website at https://www.sherline.com/cnc-instructions/.
-Please read all the instructions before attempting to use the EMC program to run your mill.
+Included along with the PDF and HTML versions are two MS Word (.doc) files (CNCInst5.doc and CNCprint5.doc).
+Double clicking on a .DOC file will open it in OpenOffice on your Linux computer or in Microsoft Word if opening it on a Windows computer.
+The most current version of the instructions can always be found on the Internet at www.sherline.com/cnc-instructions.
+The PDF files can be opened in both Linux and Windows.

+Please read all the instructions before attempting to use the LinuxCNC program to run your mill or lathe.
 CNC machining is a complicated process, and you will be directed at the proper time to run a program on the machine once you have gained the knowledge you need to do so.

-EMC-Still the latest and greatest
+LinuxCNC-Still the latest and greatest

-I chose the EMC program to work with because: 1) EMC uses coding standards that are used in the modern machine tool world, 2) You will not be dealing with an outdated programming system, 3) EMC can deal with the cutter compensation (cutter comp) that is needed to make complex parts in an efficient manner, 4) The cost saved by not having to pay for this marvelous programming system will allow you to purchase a separate dedicated computer to drive your mill, and 5) There's great bunch of smart people working on EMC to constantly improve the system and make it easier to use in the future and remain current.
+I chose the LinuxCNC program to work with because: 1) The EMC uses coding standards that are used in the modern machine tool world, 2) You will not be dealing with an outdated programming system, 3) The EMC can deal with the cutter compensation (cutter comp) that is needed to make complex parts in an efficient manner, 4) The cost saved by not having to pay for this marvelous programming system will allow you to purchase a separate dedicated computer to drive your mill, and 5) There's great bunch of smart people working on the EMC to constantly improve the system and make it easier to use in the future and remain current.

-Basic operation of the computer and file navigation
+Basic Operation of the Computer and File Navigation